Oregon New Employer Information

-- Oregon also has a special offset tax of 0.12% for the 1st quarter and 0.09% for the 2nd, 3rd, and 4th quarters for 2021.
+- Oregon also has a special offset tax of 0.09% per quarter in 2022.
 This is for your information only.
 As a Patriot customer, we calculate this automatically for all Oregon payroll without you needing to enter anything in the system.

 - To learn more about SUTA, read our article, “What Is SUTA Tax?”